NandaniRajput876/parking-system/README.md

                  ↓
                Client

-🛠️ Tech Stack
+🛠️ Tech Stack:
-Technology Purpose
-Java 21 Programming Language
-Spring Boot 4.1.0 Backend Framework
-Spring Web MVC REST API Development
-Spring Data JPA Database Access
-Hibernate ORM
-MySQL Database

-📂 Project Structure
+📂 Project Structure:

 A recommended structure for the Parking Management System is:

            parking-management-system